Our Future Path! A plan for a better world!

 Human Population

-To feed our current population, we are using many extreme measures that are not sustainable.
+To feed our current population of around 8 billion, we are using many extreme measures that are not sustainable.
 We are pumping water from deep aquifers that are not being replenished, we are over farming our land so that the soil is becoming depleted and less productive, and we are overfishing our oceans to the point of species collapse.
 Even with these extreme measures, there are already more than a billion people who are not getting enough to eat and many millions who are starving to death each year.

-One of our other big problems is our civilization’s dependence on oil and other nonrenewable and finite resources that are fast becoming depleted.
-By the 1980’s, most of the world had already been thoroughly explored and most, if not all, of the major reserves of easily accessed oil had already been found.
-Today, we have already put all these major oil reserves into production and have already depleted many of them.
+Another one of our biggest problems is our civilization’s dependence on oil and other nonrenewable and finite resources that are fast becoming depleted.
+By the 1980’s, most of the world had already been thoroughly explored and most, if not all, of the major reserves of easily accessible oil had already been found.
+Today, we have already put all these easily accessible major oil reserves into production and have already depleted many of them.
 If we keep using up this oil at our current rate, we will soon run out of it.

-If we stay on our present path, what will the future look like in the coming years?
-First, we will have major increases in the price of all oil related products like gasoline, heating oil, and plastics.
-Transportation costs will increase, which will increase the price of everything else.
-The resulting inflation, along with the oil shortages, will cause unemployment, which could create a worldwide depression that could rival, if not exceed, the great depression of the 1930’s.
+If we stay on our present path and do not switch over fast enough to renewable energy, then what would the future look like in the coming years?
+First, we would have major increases in the price of all oil related products like gasoline, heating oil, and plastics.
+Transportation costs would increase, which would increase the price of everything else.
+The resulting inflation, along with oil shortages, would cause unemployment, which could create a worldwide depression that might rival, if not exceed, the great depression of the 1930’s.

 Eventually, our supply of oil would shrink to a point where even a great depression would not lower demand enough.
 Then, to secure oil, many countries, including our own, might decide to go to war.
 Some countries could get so desperate for oil that they might resort to using nuclear weapons.
 This could all turn into World War III and end up decimating much of the world.